-- (g) The IRB shall be relaunched and restarted and the crew will proceed out to sea to pick up their second patient and then return to shore, as described in Procedure 7.3.3 and 7.3.4. - (h) The finish shall be as described in Procedure 7.3.5.
+- G. The IRB shall be relaunched and restarted, and the crew will proceed out to sea to pick up their second patient and then return to shore, as described in S7-3.4 and S7-3.5. - H. The finish shall be as described in S7-3.6.

-7.6 EVENT NO 3: IRB TEAMS RESCUE
+6. IRB TEAMS RESCUE

-(a) Each team shall comprise of two drivers, two crewpersons and two patients.
+A. Each team shall comprise of two drivers, two crewpersons and two patients.

 Note: In National Teams Inflatable Rescue Boat Lifesaving World Championships the IRB Teams Rescue event is a mixed event.
-Teams shall consist of one female crew (driver, crew and patient) and one male crew (driver, crew and patient) competing in that order.
+Teams shall consist of one female crew (driver, crewpersons, and patients) and one male crew (driver, two crewperson and patient) competing in that order.

-- (b) The patients are positioned as described in Procedure 7.3.1. - (c) The start shall be as described in Procedure 7.3.2. - (d) The second driver and second crewperson shall position themselves at the changeover line. - (e) The crew shall proceed out to sea, pick up their first patient and then return to shore, as described in Procedure 7.3.3 and 7.3.4. - (f) The driver, crewperson and patient shall exit the IRB as described in Procedure Rule 7.3.5.
-The second crewperson crosses the changeover line and proceeds to the IRB once the driver has left the IRB. - (g) The first crewperson turns the IRB and must maintain control of it as described in Procedure 7.3.6 (a).
+- B. The patients are positioned as described in S7-3.1. - C. The start shall be as described in S7-3.2 and S7-3.3. - D. The second driver and second crewperson shall position themselves at the changeover line. - E. The crew shall proceed out to sea, pick up their first patient and then return to shore, as described in S7-3.4 and S7-3.5. - F. The driver, crewperson and patient shall exit the IRB as described in S7-3.6.
+The second crewperson crosses the changeover line and proceeds to the IRB once the driver has left the IRB. - G. The first crewperson turns the IRB and must maintain control of it as described in S7-3.7A.
+The patient is permitted to assist the crewperson to turn and hold the position of the IRB as detailed in S7-3.3B, C and D. It is also permitted for the boat to be placed at an angle to assist driver entry if it is safe to do so.
 Unless otherwise permitted by the Chief Referee a maximum of two team members are permitted to maintain contact (control) with the IRB at any one time.